tact-lang/tact.vim/doc/headless-readme.md

 ### Highlighting

-If you want to disable highlighting of identifiers: variables and constants (but not structures), add the following option:
+If you want to turn off highlighting of identifiers: variables, and constants (but not structures), add the following option:

 ```vim
 let g:tact_blank_identifiers = 1